-This wheelchair is designed for use on level and solid surfaces indoors and outdoors.
+This wheelchair for children and young people is designed for use on level and solid surfaces indoors and outdoors.
 Avoid driving on unpaved or loose surfaces (e.g. on loose gravel, in sand, mud, snow, ice or through deep puddles of water, and under poor weather conditions (e.g. storms), as this may result in incalculable risks.
+Thanks to its special design features, the BUDDY can be adjusted in width as the child grows and, in addition to a wide range of adjustment options, the "growing feature" offers optimum adaptation to the individual needs and size of the user by simply replacing individual components.

-The maximum permitted load of the product in its standard design is 120 kg.
-The heavy-duty version and individual customisations can be designed for a higher load; this is then indicated on the rating plate.
+The maximum permitted load of the product in its standard design is 100 kg.
+Individual customisations can be designed for a higher load; this is then indicated on the rating plate.
 Please note that the load limit indicated on the rating plate may not be exceeded even when transporting objects and carrying out strength exercises in the product.

-Note that the maximum load weight is reduced accordingly when mounting components with low load limits on the product, e.g. drive wheels with few spokes.
+Note that the maximum load weight is reduced accordingly when mounting components with lower load limits on the product, e.g. drive wheels with few spokes.